zainmirza24/zainmirza24/README.md

 Hello there 👋

-I’m a data enthusiast with a strong formal background in statistics and business analytics incorporating various technical tools for analysis and visualization.
-I enjoy identifying patterns and trends to tell a story.
+I’m a data enthusiast with a statistics and business analytics background, incorporating various tools for analysis and visualization.
+I enjoy being a storyteller to my audience.

 ## About Me: